Kong/gojira/README.md

   build         build a docker image with the specified VERSIONS

-  run           run a command on a running container
+  run           run a command on a running kong container.
+                Use with --cluster to run the command across all kong nodes.
+                Use with --index 4 to run the command on node #4.

+  run@[serv]    run a command on a specified service.
+                example: 'gojira run@db psql -U kong'

-  shell         get a shell on a running container
+  shell         get a shell on a running kong container.

+  shell@[serv]  get a shell on a specified service.

   cd            cd into a kong prefix repo